csswizardry/csswizardry.github.com/_posts/2025-07-25-the-extensibility-api.md

    but at first, it’s easy to mistake a `.mark()` for a `.meaasure()`.
 2. **There is absolutely no way of knowing at what time the `.mark()` was fired!** Even clicking the marker itself doesn’t show us any timestamp information.
-Neither hovering or clicking the marker give us the high resolution timing that we’d use a `.mark()` for in the first place:
+Neither hovering or clicking the marker gives us the high resolution timing that we’d use a `.mark()` for in the first place:

 <ins date="2025-07-25">[Jack